catalingavan/KissLog.Sdk/README.md

 Some of the main features of KissLog are:

-- Automatically logs all the exceptions
+- Automatically captures and logs all the exceptions

 - Monitors all the HTTP traffic

 - Lightweight, powerful SDK

-- Centralized logging using [KissLog.net](https://kisslog.net) cloud or on-premises integration
+- Centralized logging using [kisslog.net](https://kisslog.net) or KissLog on-premises integration

 Check the [documentation](https://docs.kisslog.net) for a complete list of features.